liamhays/flipwire/README.md

 I am currently only providing Linux and Windows builds of Flipwire, because I don't have a macOS machine to build and test on.
-If you would like to be a macOS tester, open an issue.
+If you would like to be a macOS tester, let me know by opening an issue.

 # Usage
 Flipwire will attempt to connect to your Flipper before any operation.
-Pair your Flipper to your computer before using Flipwire.
+Pair your Flipper to your computer before using Flipwire so that they can find each other.

 Run `flipwire` with no arguments to see the built-in help.
 Command line usage is basically: